NPST Wins Contract from DCB Bank for Online Dispute Resolution - www.lokmattimes.com

 NPST Wins Contract from DCB Bank for Online Dispute Resolution

-BusinessWire India Mumbai (Maharashtra) [India], February 28: NPST, India's leading banking and payment services provider, announced it has secured ...
+PNN Mumbai (Maharashtra) [India], February 28: NPST, India's leading banking and payment services provider, announced it has secured a ...

 Mumbai (Maharashtra) [India], February 28: NPST, India's leading banking and payment services provider, announced it has secured a contract for its Online Dispute Resolution (ODR) solution from DCB Bank, the country's leading private sector bank.
 In line with its commitment to build trust-based customer relationships, DCB Bank will implement NPST's Online Dispute Resolution (ODR) to streamline customer complaint addressal, enhance efficiency and rationalize operational and compliance costs.